justinkgibbons89/mirror-client/README.md

 ```

 ## get a specific post by digest
-posts have `Content-Digest` and `Original-Content-Digest` tags. the original digest identifies a specific "post", the content
+posts have `Content-Digest` and `Original-Content-Digest` tags. the _original_ content digest identifies a specific "post"; the plain content
-digest identifies each stored "commit" to that post. when we query by original content digest, we get back a sorted list of posts.
-the first item will be the latest version:
+digest identifies each stored "commit" to that post. when we query by `Original-Content-Digest`, we get back a sorted list of transactions with the same original digest and different content digests. the first transaction in our list will be the latest version of the post:
 ```javascript
 const originalContentDigest = "GjssNdA6XK7VYynkvwDem3KYwPACSU9nDWpR5rei3hw"
 const limit = 1
 const posts = await getMirrorPostsByDigest(originalContentDigest, limit);
 console.log(posts.map((post: any) => { return post.content.title }));
 ```
+You could also query by `Content-Digest` if you were determined to get a specific version of a post, but this library doesn't currently expose a function for that.

 ## configuration
 by default this library uses [arweave.net](https://arweave.net) as the node and [arweave.net/graphql](https://arweave.net/graphql) as the graphql endpoint for arweave requests. performance/data availability may be improved by using private infrastructure.